 - The books that sell 1 million per year is even fewer, probably around 20 (and almost all of those are fiction).

 - The list of books that have sold 10 million copies in history is so small there is a Wikipedia page about them.

 The facts are clear: very, very few books sell a lot of copies.
-The reality is, if you sell even 10,000 copies of a non-fiction book, that is very good, and you should be very happy with that.
+The reality is, if you sell even 10,000 copies of a non-fiction book, that’s very good.

-For most non-fiction authors, the return on time invested is horrendous if you measure it only in terms of the expected value of book sales.
+For most non-fiction authors, the return on time invested is horrendous if you measured in terms of the expected value of book sales.
 It’s basically the same thing as saying that your retirement strategy is to “play the lottery.”
 In fact, your odds of winning most lotteries are better than selling a million copies of your book.

 There is only one group of people who must focus on how many copies they sell: professional writers (novelists, fiction writers, etc.).
 They need to worry about selling copies of books because book sales are their main source for making money!
 They don’t have anything else to sell but a copy of the book.

 But this isn’t true for most authors.

 Realistic Expectation: “My book makes me money in other ways.”

 The good news is that a book can make you money, if you look at it from a different perspective.

 Look at a book as a multi-purpose marketing tool with the special ability to create authority and visibility that authors can turn into profit.